TrueConf Group Capabilities

 Displaying volume indicators in outgoing video

-Display volume indicators on screen
+Displaying volume indicators on the screen

-Customizable video layouts
+Adjustable video layouts

-Overlapping Layouts
+Overlapping layouts

 Adjustable overlap ratio

-Conference mode All on Screen: everyone can see each other in a common video layout and hear each other.
+Conference mode "Everyone on screen": everyone sees each other in a common video layout and can hear one another.

-Prohibition on receiving and forwarding presentations from remote participants
+Prohibit receiving and forwarding presentations from remote participants

-# User Interface
+User Interface

 Viewing and editing address book contacts